async/await in TypeScript

 There may be times when you need numerous promises to execute in parallel or sequence.
 Constructs such as Promise.all or Promise.race are especially helpful in these scenarios.

-For example, imagine that you need to fetch a list of 1,000 GitHub users, and then make an additional request with the ID to fetch avatars for each of them.
-You don’t necessarily want to wait for each user in the sequence; you just need all the fetched avatars.
-We’ll examine this in more detail later when we discuss Promise.all.
+For example, imagine you need to fetch a list of 1,000 GitHub users and then make an additional request for each user’s avatar using their ID.
+You don’t want to wait for each request to finish one by one; you just need all the avatars once they’re ready.
+We’ll take a closer look at this pattern later when we discuss Promise.all.

-Now that you have a fundamental grasp of promises, let’s look at the async/await syntax.
+Now that you have a solid understanding of promises, let’s move on to the async/await syntax.

 async/awaitThe async/await syntax simplifies working with promises in JavaScript.
 It provides an easy interface to read and write promises in a way that makes them appear synchronous.